sicchio/DM4003-Senior-Project-SP16/end_of_semester_presentation.md

 Dec TBD, Time TBD,
 MAGNET 811 (Attendance is MANDATORY for the entire # hours!)

-Use the project plan guidelines as a guide for content.
+Use the project document guidelines as a guide for content.
 Your public presentation should showcase your completed senior project–gold version.

      Each presentation will consist of